zenzay/esphome-power-meter/README.md

 This is the extended version of my ESPHome Power Meter.
 This version adds an E-Ink Display and a humble push button.
 The button enables turning pages on the display manually.
 Main page is a - sort of - status page and the subsequent pages shows some graphs and stuff.
 To make it easier for myself - not wanting to draw every single line on the display - I've created some transparent backgrounds in GIMP, and just pop those on the display before drawing the rest.

+Note 1: The display code is quite messy and really should be rewritten.

+Note 2: Put the pm* images in the ESPHome folder before installing.

-Side note: Achieving transparency when drawing images on displays in ESPHome can be tricky.
+Note 3: Achieving transparency when drawing images on displays in ESPHome can be tricky.
 I often ended up with exporting PNGs from GIMP that, to the naked eye, looked like they were fully transparent, but they were apparently not 100% and turned up black on the display.
 What seemed to fix it was to fill all areas, that I wanted transparent, with white and subsequently Magic Select the areas and delete them.

-Note: Put the pm* images in the ESPHome folder before installing.

 Components
 -----------